Real Bott manifold structure of $n$-dimensional Klein bottle and its rational Betti numbers: Introduction

 In general, the collection of short subsets may be very large.
 Hence, there is another combinatorial object that efficiently encodes the information about all short subsets (it was introduced by Hausmann \cite[Section 1.5]{hausmann2007geometric}).
+Since the diffeomorphism type of a planar polygon space does not depend on the ordering of the side lengths, we assume $\alpha_{1}\leq \alpha_{2} \leq \dots\leq \alpha_{n+3}$.
 For a (generic) length vector $\alpha$, consider the following collection of subsets of $[n+3]$: